Kapil19-dev/RESPIRATION_RATE_ESTIMATION/README.md

      testbench4.py - This file trains the model after framing the torch dataframes.
      DL_eval.ipynb -  This file is for evaluation purpose.

+# RESULTS
+Evaluation of the multitasking model is done in terms of Absolute Error.
+The algorithm is evaluated against the individual modalities, and its performance is also evaluated during different activities.
+Box plots of the corresponding analysis are presented in the results section, which shows the algorithm's accuracy in estimating respiration rate during ambulatory activities.